botlabs-gg/yagpdb/docs/templates/index.md

 This is the documentation for YAGPDB.

-It is currently very incomplete and very work in progress, so if you want to help out writing docs please don't hesitate to do so.
+It is currently very incomplete and very work in progress, so if you want to help out writing docs, please don't hesitate to do so.

-If you don't find the information you're looking for then i recommend you to join the support server above.
+If you don't find the information you're looking for, then I recommend you join the support server, which can be found above.

 ## Donating

-If you want to donate or [buy the ad-space](/docs/ads) you can do so using patreon, bitcoin, bitcoincash, etherum and litecoin:
+If you want to donate or [buy the ad-space](/docs/ads) you can do so using Patreon, Bitcoin, Bitcoincash, Etherum and Litecoin:

  - Patreon: https://www.patreon.com/yagpdb
  - Bitcoin: [`1Hud7HW2R6pSGupBDZkJxqkFzqTSgjnrdB`]({{static "qrbitcoin.png"}})